alwwithu/Django_cms/README.md

  * add "Articles Category" apphook to any django CMS page, which should act as category for articles
  * add "Articles" plugin to placeholder of your choice to show articles belonging to that page / category

-## Bugs and Feature requests

-Should you encounter any bug or have some feature request, create an issue at https://github.com/misli/django-cms-articles/issues.